SmartScan — Pegasus, Predator & Graphite Detection via Network Forensics

 - No application-layer decryption — SmartScan analyzes metadata, flow characteristics, and protocol fingerprints.
 Encrypted payloads remain encrypted.

-- PCAP retention — Server-side PCAPs are encrypted at rest with AES-256 and automatically purged after report delivery (configurable retention for compliance).
+- PCAP retention — Server-side PCAPs are encrypted with AES-256 and automatically purged after report delivery (configurable retention for compliance).

 - No cloud dependency — Analysis runs entirely on Secure Path infrastructure.
-No data leaves the server to third-party cloud APIs, AI services, or external threat intelligence platforms during analysis.
+No data leaves the server to third-party cloud APIs, AI services, or external platforms.

-- Audit trail — Every scan produces a cryptographic chain: device ID → scan timestamp → PCAP hash → engine outputs → report hash.
+- Audit trail — Device ID → scan timestamp → PCAP hash → engine outputs → report hash.
 Full forensic provenance for legal proceedings.

 Validated Detection Capabilities